So you want to go to Bhutan? Smart choice! And getting there from India isn't complicated at all.

 Paro Airport is one of the most scenic airports in the world.
 As your plane descends, you’ll see beautiful mountains, valleys, and Buddhist monasteries.
 Flights to Bhutan from India are slightly expensive, but the breathtaking view makes it worth it.
 This is often considered the best way to reach Bhutan from India for those who want to save time and travel comfortably.

-Bhutan from India by Road
+Road trip to Bhutan from India

 Entry Route: Jaigaon-Phuentsholing